Braves vs. Nationals Player Props Betting Odds

 Acuna Stats

-- Acuna has 83 hits with 18 doubles, a triple, 12 home runs and 30 walks.
+- Acuna has put up 83 hits with 18 doubles, a triple, 12 home runs and 30 walks.
 He has driven in 34 runs with 28 stolen bases.

 Acuna Recent Games